The Ultimate Guide to Hiking

 Navigating the Trail

 Always carry a map and compass as a backup.
 Understanding how to navigate using old-school methods is extremely important.
 As hikers, we tend to look at our feet a lot.
 Don’t forget to stop and look up.
 Take a mental note of the landscape and any markers that could help you should you get lost.
 I’ll even take a picture or video of important junctions and markers, so I know I can reference them on the return.
 Also, remember to look behind you too.
 Chances are, you’ll have a much different view.
+Look around and ask yourself the following questions.

 What Clothing to Wear on a Hike